thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

 The `mnget` message requests masternode payment sync.
-The response to an `mnget` message is an `mnb` message inventory and an `mnp` message inventory for each requested masternode.
+The response to an `mnget` message is `mnw` message inventories (up to the number asked for in the request).
 Masternodes ignore this request if they are not fully synced.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |